 The Nature Conservancy Appoints New Members to its Global Board of Directors

-The Nature Conservancy announced the recent appointments of Harry R. Hagey, Sally Jewell, Andrew Liveris and Douglas B. Petno and the upcoming appointments of Dr. Nancy Knowlton (to start October 2018) and Dr. Margaret Hamburg (to start February 2019) as members of its global Board of Directors.
+ARLINGTON, VA. – The Nature Conservancy announced the recent appointments of Amy Batchelor, Kent J. Thiry, and Kevin Weil and the upcoming appointment of Dr. Shirley Ann Jackson (to start February 2020) as members of its global Board of Directors.